Code-Institute-Submissions/RodrigoPalazon-ms_4_AprResub/README.md

     os.environ("STRIPE_WH_SECRET", "Added by developer")
     os.environ("DATABASE_URL", "Added by developer")
     ```
-    - As an alternative to storing these enviromental variables in env.py, if you are working with Gitpod these can be stored in account settings accessed by visiting your workspaces.
+    - As an alternative to storing these environmental variables in env.py, if you are working with Gitpod these can be stored in account settings accessed by visiting your workspaces.
 Click the profile icon, add the variables here and then correctly reference these within settings.
 * Add the env.py file to gitignore.
 * Next perform migrations to create the database.
 Do this by running the command <code>python3 manage.py makemigrations</code> followed by <code>python3 manage.py migrate</code>
 * Create a superuser to have access to the admin panel. <code>python3 manage.py createsuperuser</code>